Ryin

 Didn’t wipe the blood.

-Her tongue was still bleeding.
+Her tongue still bled.
 She could taste it.
 Her fingers were swollen.
 Her wrist throbbed with a slow, relentless pain.
 Her shirt was stained.
 The skin on her knees burned raw.
-She pulled her hood up on her puffer vest, hiding her face from the passing cars.

 The wind howled.
 The bench creaked.